stanislavsa/smart-woocommerce-search/README.txt

 3. Smart WooCommerce Search settings page - Styling tab

 == Changelog ==

+= 1.2.0 =
+* Added option to display a product SKU in the results popup
+* Added option to restrict the product searching by selected categories
+* Added option to set custom widget input border width
+* Small improvements

 = 1.1.3 =
 * Prevent redirecting to the Search results page when a customer presses Enter and the number of typed characters less then characters number set in the plugin settings